JaceRobinson8/openai-gym/docs/work-journal.md

 # Start Day 8-7-22

-1. Fix the environment issues
+1. Fix the environment issues (done)
 2. Get through the basic tutorial
 3. Read the paper

 ### Notes on env issue

 Okay due to video device problems, just bail on docker for this project?
-Just use poetry
+Just use poetry venv instead.

+So using vscode without dev container...
+Don't think I have done that...

+Success.
+Took some setup, but got iterm, oh my zsh, poetry, and now using virtual environment in vs code instead of docker.

+Got the code working properly now.